ulloaluis/Text-Email-notifications-for-Twitch-live/README.md

 [Use the boto3 docs, under the send_email function](https://boto3.readthedocs.io/en/latest/reference/services/ses.html#SES.Client.send_email).
 Note that if you decide to add more parameters than those given, you CANNOT include an empty parameter, like an empty list.
 The documentation does this and it is wrong and misleading; your code will not work.
 (It is fine for that part to be empty in the json file, just don't include it as a parameter)

-## TwitchAPIStreaming.py setup
+## TwitchAPIStreaming.py
-You will have to supply a user_id, callback url, client_id, duration time, and secret (secret will default to None).
+Interactive terminal will allow you to subscribe to a user for up to 10 days (may increase in future).
+Note that you will have had to have uploaded the lambda and configured the constants file that stores your API Gateway url and Client-ID!

 ### user_id
 This is the user_id of the person you are subscribing to for stream-is-live updates.
 I think the best way to get the user_id is to use [this chrome browser extension](https://chrome.google.com/webstore/detail/twitch-username-and-user/laonpoebfalkjijglbjbnkfndibbcoon), in which you just put in a twitch username and it returns the user_id, or vice versa.